ncatlab/nlab-content/pages/3/5/0/6/6053/content.md

 * Shahn Majid, _Cross product quantisation, nonabelian cohomology and twisting of Hopf algebras_, [hep-th/9311184](http://arxiv.org/abs/hep-th/9311184)

-The category of modules over a quantum double of Hopf algebra is equivalent to the category of Yetter-Drinfeld modules which is also equivalent to the [[center]] of the monoidal category of the usual Hopf modules.
+The category of modules over a quantum double of a Hopf algebra $H$ is equivalent to the category of Yetter-Drinfeld modules of $H$ which is also equivalent to the [[center]] of the monoidal category of the usual $H$-modules.
 In the case of an orbifold the Yetter-Drinfeld modules correspond to certain equivariant sheaves under a conjugation action.

 * [[Vladimir Hinich]], _Drinfeld double for orbifolds_, [math.QA/0511476](http://arxiv.org/abs/math/0511476)